Making a Firearm Accessible to a Child

 (2) left the firearm in a place to which the person knew or should have known the child would gain access.

-You can be charged with Making a Firearm Accessible to a Child if the state’s attorneys believe that each of the elements of 46.13(b) as described in the section above have been met.
+You can be charged with Making a Firearm Accessible to a Child in Texas if the state’s attorneys believe that each of the elements of 46.13(b) as described in the section above have been met.

 A conviction for Making a Firearm Accessible to a Child is punished by default as a Class C misdemeanor,[2] with a maximum possible fine under Texas state law of up to $500.

-If a child discharged the firearm and caused serious bodily injury or death to himself or another person, then a conviction for Making a Firearm Accessible to a Child is punished as a Class A misdemeanor,[3] with a maximum possible fine under Texas state law of up to $4,000 and jail time of up to one year.
-Learn about the differences between grades of felonies and misdemeanors
+If a child discharged the firearm and caused serious bodily injury or death to himself or another person, then a conviction for Making a Firearm Accessible to a Child in Texas is punished as a Class A misdemeanor,[4] with a maximum possible fine under Texas state law of up to $4,000 and jail time of up to one year.
+Learn about the differences between grades of felonies and misdemeanors here.

 Arrested or Charged With a Crime?